Project60/org.project60.banking/docs/config-example.md

 ![Screenshot](/img/civibanking_settings.png)

-For this documentation chapter we assume you have accepted all the defaults in the CiviBanking Settings!
+For this documentation section we assume you have accepted all the defaults in the CiviBanking Settings!
+There will be more detail about the CiviBanking settings in the [How to Guide](how-to.md).

 ##Importing
 As explained, **importing** is about translating the data provided by the payment processor (bank files, csv files etc.) into the CiviBanking speak.